choirbook/choirbook.github.io/docs/english/There is no problem too big.md

 I know, my brothers, that he will carry you.
 If he carried the weight of the world,
 Upon his shoulders
 I know, my sister, that he will carry you.

-He said, "Come unto me all who are wearied,
-And I will give you rest".